gcanti/fp-ts/docs/modules/IOEither.ts.md

 `IOEither<E, A>` represents a synchronous computation that either yields a value of type `A` or fails yielding an error of type `E`.

-If you want to represent a synchronous computation that never fails, please see `IO`.
+If you want to represent a synchronous computation that never fails, please see `Sync`.
 If you want to represent a synchronous computation that may yield nothing, please see `IOOption`.

 Added in v3.0.0